 Other receivables include balances in respect of advances to suppliers, advances to personnel, VAT, withholding taxes and taxes paid (other than income taxes which are shown separately on the statement of financial position), as a result of tax audit assessments from the tax authorities during previous years.
-Balance as at 30 June 2023 mainly includes VAT $\in$ 68 million (31 December 2022: $\in$ 93 million) and restricted cash mainly related to margin call accounts of $\in$ 41 million (31 December 2022: $\in$ 26 million).
-Additionally, other receivables include an amount of $\in$ 54 million of VAT approved refunds (31 December 2022: $\in$ 54 million), which has been withheld by the customs authorities due to a dispute relating to stock shortages.
+Balance as at 30 September 2023 mainly includes VAT \in 65 million (31 December 2022: \in 93 million) and restricted cash mainly related to margin call accounts of \in 18 million (31 December 2022: \in 26 million).
+Additionally, other receivables include an amount of \in 54 million of VAT approved refunds (31 December 2022: \in 54 million), which have been withheld by the customs authorities due to a dispute relating to stock shortages.
 The Group has filed a specific legal objection and claim against this action and expects to fully recover this amount following the conclusion of the relevant legal proceedings.